3.6 Student Conduct Policy

 - The violation adversely affects the educational, research, or service functions of the college.

 As an institution dedicated to teaching and learning, Central Lakes College has a vested interest in maintaining an environment in which students are free to pursue their academic interests and responsibilities.
-Conduct that unreasonably restricts such freedom and interferes with the College mission of promoting student learning is subject to regulation and/or sanction by the College.
+Conduct that unreasonably restricts such freedom and interferes with the College mission of promoting student learning is subject to regulation and/or sanction by the College which may include suspension or expulsion.
+Students must be afforded appropriate due process in the resolution of any alleged violation of the student code of conduct.
 The creation of such an environment is premised on the assumption that students have both rights and responsibilities.
 Therefore, a major function of the College is to guarantee student rights, yet to demand student responsibility.

 Part 3.
 Appeals